Biology (BIOL)

 BIOL 4110 Neural Systems and Behavior

 This course will investigate neural processing at the systems level.
-Principles of how brains encode information will be explored in both sensory (e.g. visual, auditory, olfactory, etc.) and motor systems.
+Principles of how brains encode information will be explored in both sensory (e.g. visual, auditory, social, etc.) and motor systems.
 Neural encoding strategies will be discussed in relation to the specific behavioral needs of the animal.
 Examples will be drawn from a variety of different model systems.

 Also Offered As: NRSC 4110, PSYC 3220